Everyday Healthy Recipes

 • Other vegetables: onion, celery (or a small piece of celery root, peeled), garlic.

-• Porcini mushrooms: use wither dried porcini ('borowiki' in Polish) or water from cooking the mushrooms (see details below).
+• Porcini mushrooms: use either dried porcini ('borowiki' in Polish) or mushroom water used in preparing uszka dumplings (see Instructions for details).

 • Allspice berries: this spice is used in many traditional Polish dishes.